dragoon-rs/komodo/paper.md

 ## Some measurements

 Building on the work from [@stevan2024performance], we have conducted some measurements of the performance of the three methods.
+All experiments were run on a laptop with x86‑64 Intel Core i7‑12800H (14 cores / 20 threads, 0.4–4.8 GHz) system with a 3-level cache hierarchy (L1d 544 KiB, L1i 704 KiB, L2 11.5 MiB, L3 24 MiB) and a single NUMA node.
+Only one thread was used for all experiments.

 The time to run `commit`, `prove` and `verify` has been measured for $k = 8$ and a code rate $\rho = \frac{1}{2}$, i.e. $n = 16$, on the BN-254 elliptic curve, and